majdy-sabra/Softwareproject/README.md

 ## A forecast of how many story points we could complete during sprint 2

 <br/><br>
-In this sprint, we have forecasted to complete 3 user stories and we have finsih them in time.
+In this sprint, we have forecasted to complete 3 user stories, and we have finsihed them in time.
 <br/><br>

 ## Daily Scrums

- We have made many multiple Daily Scrums when working on sprint 2 you can find them in trello as (Sprint #2 Meetings Documentation). this some photo from daily scrum:
+ We have made many Daily Scrum meetings while working on sprint 2, you can find them in trello under (Sprint #2 Meetings Documentation). these are some photos from our daily scrum meetings:
  <img src ="https://trello.com/1/cards/61914e2d82a0d36684339692/attachments/61914f014f7ab15333d67069/download/Zoom_Meeting_40-Minutes__11_12_2021_9_54_52_PM.png">
 <img src ="https://trello.com/1/cards/61914e2d82a0d36684339692/attachments/61914eb1f54936019dbeb514/download/Zoom_Meeting_40-Minutes__11_12_2021_8_57_25_PM.png">
 <img src ="https://trello.com/1/cards/61914e2d82a0d36684339692/attachments/61914ec7d4410e516a368363/previews/61914ec8d4410e516a368369/download/Zoom_Meeting_40-Minutes__11_12_2021_9_22_30_PM.png">